ArtskydJ/bitrate/README.md

 ## `var rate = bitrate(bytes, seconds, [format])`

-- `bytes` is the number in bytes
+- `bytes` is a number of bytes
-- `seconds` is the number in seconds of the duration
+- `seconds` is a number of the duration in seconds
 - `format` is a string of the desired format.
 Accepts:
 	- `bps`, `b/s`; bits per second
 	- `kbps`, `kb/s`; kilobits per second **default**